- Where We Work

 - Over the next five years, as part of its commitment to the Power Africa initiative, Standard Chartered intends to finance over $2 billion in funding for power projects in Power Africa countries.
 This commitment is expected to increase the quantity of power available by up to 1,500 MWs.

-Symbion is a U.S.-based power developer working primarily in Africa.
+Symbion Power is a U.S.-based power developer working primarily in Africa.
 With offices in South Africa, Nigeria, and Tanzania, Symbion builds, owns, and operates electrical power infrastructure across the continent.
 We specialize in the construction of turnkey electric power systems, including power stations, extra high voltage transmission lines, distribution lines, substations and switchyards.
 The company also owns and operates power plants.
 Through Symbion Power Training Centers, the company works closely with local communities to develop a labor force capable of executing projects.
 In line with the Power Africa goal of providing access to clean, reliable energy in Africa, Symbion aims to catalyze US$ 1.8 billion in investment for energy projects in Power Africa countries over the next five years, which will increase access to electricity to millions of users in these countries.
 This investment will include:

 - In partnership with the Tanzania Electricity Supply Company (TANESCO), Symbion is developing a 400MW power plant in Mtwara, Tanzania and a transmission line across the south of Tanzania.